astonedf/D3/README.md

 # League of Legends Champions Statistics

 ## Description
-This web app helps visualise and compare [LoL](https://euw.leagueoflegends.com/en-gb/) champions' base statistics using [D3](https://d3js.org/)
+This web app helps visualise and compare [LoL](https://euw.leagueoflegends.com/en-gb/) champions' base statistics using Mike Bostock's JavaScript library [D3](https://d3js.org/)

-This project was developped in the context of Isaac Pante's course "Visualisation de données" at the Université de Lausanne (UNIL).
-The outcome of the project can be viewed here: [github.io](https://astonedf.github.io/)
+This project was developped in the context of Isaac Pante's course "Visualisation de données" at the Université de Lausanne.
+The project can be viewed here: [github.io](https://astonedf.github.io/)

 ## Database